 There is a lot of excitement in the air about the use and further development of immunotherapies in Oncology.
 For many, this is a huge step change in the positive direction for how physicians will treat cancer patients in the future.
-There is much hope, despite some initial concerns about reduced efficacy in some patient subsets, resistance development and toxicity issues.
+There is much hope, despite some initial concerns about reduced efficacy in some patient subsets, resistance development, and toxicity issues.
 Many companies, developing and investing in these new therapeutic options, are actively seeking collaborations with smaller biotechnology companies through combination studies in order to bolster their product’s efficacy.
 In 2015, Peregrine Pharmaceuticals signed a partnership agreement with AstraZeneca to advance their compound bavituximab and in order to study the drug as a combination therapy in clinical trials.
-Synergy, as opposed to generating additive effects, are the name of the game and everyone is scrambling to get there first.
+Synergy, as opposed to generating additive effects, is the name of the game and everyone is scrambling to get there first.
 Some companies, like Pfizer, are even using artificial intelligence, through partnerships with companies like IBM Watson, to navigate through complex and deep data sources in order to accelerate their drug discovery and launch timelines.

-According to the 2016 Tufts Center for the Study for Drug Development report, more than 130 biotechnology companies and 20 pharmaceutical companies are reported to be working on an immuno-oncology agent and the number of joint partnerships have increased from 6 to 58 in under 3 years.
-Pharma, with their deep pockets and a penchant to drive their pipelines, are all competing for the coveted assets found in smaller, nimbler organizations.
+According to the 2016 Tufts Center for the Study for Drug Development report, more than 130 biotechnology companies and 20 pharmaceutical companies are reported to be working on an immuno-oncology agent and the number of joint partnerships has increased from 6 to 58 in under 3 years.
+Pharma, with their deep pockets and a penchant to drive their pipelines, is all competing for the coveted assets found in smaller, nimbler organizations.
 In 2015, Celgene purchased 10% of Juno Therapeutics giving them access to their immuno-based treatment technology.
-Another example of a successful bidder was Pfizer when they managed to out compete Amgen, Gilead and AstraZeneca in 2016 for the purchase of Medivation for their standout product Xtandi and for their solid tumour pipeline.
-Unfortunately not all partnerships result in oncology leadership from a research and development standpoint as was noted when Sanofi bought out Genzyme in 2011.
+Another example of a successful bidder was Pfizer when they managed to out compete Amgen, Gilead, and AstraZeneca in 2016 for the purchase of Medivation for their standout product Xtandi and for their solid tumour pipeline.
+Unfortunately, not all partnerships result in oncology leadership from a research and development standpoint as was noted when Sanofi bought out Genzyme in 2011.

 Yervoy (ipilimumab, Bristol Myers Squibb), a first generation agent was approved in the US in 2011 for advanced melanoma.
-Next in line were checkpoint inhibitors such as nivolumab, pembrolizumab and atezolizumab which were approved for multiple indications and are used to help the immune system systematically and accurately target and kill tumor cells.
-Now, third generation agents lie in the horizon, all promising to target wider components of the immune system.
-With expanded possibilities for combination with other therapeutics and the ability to pinpoint subsets of patients who will benefit most through companion diagnostics and biomarkers, the future looks bright for many hopeful drug candidates.
+Next in line were checkpoint inhibitors such as nivolumab, pembrolizumab, and atezolizumab which were approved for multiple indications and are used to help the immune system systematically and accurately target and kill tumor cells.
+Now, third generation agents lie on the horizon, all promising to target wider components of the immune system.
+With expanded possibilities for combination with other therapeutics and the ability to pinpoint subsets of patients who will benefit most from companion diagnostics and biomarkers, the future looks bright for many hopeful drug candidates.

 Having said all that, the development of resistance to these immunotherapies continue to pose challenges for manufacturers.
 Companies are assessing the utilization of mutation and biomarker tests which will enable oncologists to uncover a tumor’s primary resistance mechanism (ie. adaptive or acquired) as well as mutation patterns.
 This will help to determine how these drugs can be personalized for each unique cancer patient’s needs moving forward.
 In addition, combinations of checkpoint inhibitors with second-generation immunotherapies, or with other checkpoint inhibitors, are being actively studied.
 For example, ipilimumab has been combined with pembrolizumab (two checkpoint inhibitors) showing synergistic and improved efficacy when compared to the standard of care in unresectable or metastatic melanoma and with minimal additive toxicity.